fisheva/Eva-Theme/README.md

 ```

 ### Issue
-Please note that this theme is still in Beta(β) release.
-If you find any inconsistency in any language, you can help by reporting issues [here](https://github.com/fisheva/Eva-code-themes).
-Thanks for your issues !
+Please note that this theme is not perfect yet.
+If you find any inconsistency in any language, you can help by reporting issues [here](https://github.com/fisheva/Eva-code-themes), or leave me a message on [Marketplace](https://marketplace.visualstudio.com/items/fisheva.eva-vscode-theme).
+Thanks for your issues!
+I will keep updating !

 ### Encourage
-If you like this theme, would you please give me a [star ☆](https://github.com/fisheva/Eva-VSCode-Theme) as a reward.
-Thanks !
+If you do like this theme, would you please give me a [star ☆](https://github.com/fisheva/Eva-VSCode-Theme) as a reward.
+Thanks so much!
 O(∩_∩)O~